 Fruits: Filled with antioxidant vitamins.

 Be Sure to check out my E book "I want beautiful Healthy Hair.
-9 factors that contribute to healthy hair. " I have a full list of Hair loving foods and also includes hair healthy smoothie recipes.
+9 factors that contribute to healthy hair. " I have a full list of Hair loving foods and my E book also includes hair healthy smoothie recipes.

 Using an excessive amount of product in your hair can cause significant damage.
 You’ll put yourself at risk of not only shedding your hair but also developing conditions like eczema and psoriasis.